AAFC-Bioinfo-AAC/pork-vision/README.md

 ---

-## Copyright
-Government of Canada, Agriculture & Agri-Food Canada (AAFC)

----

 ## License
-This project is licensed under the GPLv3 License.
-See [LICENSE](LICENSE) for details.
+This project is distributed under the GPLv3 License.
+For complete details and copyright information, see the [LICENSE](LICENSE) file.

 ---